thephpleague/url/dev-master/url/manipulation.md

 Since every update returns an instance of `League\Url\Url`, you can chain each setter methods to simplify URL creation and/or modification.

-## Partial component modifications
+## Partial modifications

-Sometimes what you want to change is not the complete URL component/part but just add, update or remove part of the component.
-To ease these kind of modification the class comes with various modifying methods to update your URL.
+Often what you want to change is not the complete URL component/part but just add, update or remove some of their content.
+To ease these kind of modifications the class comes with various modifying methods to update your URL.
+Each method is presented independently but keep in mind that you can chain them as they all return an instance of `League\Url\Url`.

 ### Modifying URL query parameters